loicknuchel/SafeQL/README.md

 ## Releasing

 Every commit on master is [released as SNAPSHOT](https://oss.sonatype.org/#nexus-search;quick~fr.loicknuchel) so you can use it immediately thanks to [sbt-ci-release](https://github.com/olafurpg/sbt-ci-release) plugin.
-To push a stable release, push a tag version starting with 'v' (ex: `v0.1.0`).
+To push a stable release, push a tag version starting with 'v' (ex: `v0.1.0`) or create a release from github interface with a correct tage name.